abdibrokhim/ai-sticker-maker/README.md

 - **Importing `NextResponse`**: To handle our HTTP responses smoothly.
 - **Defining the `POST` function**: This is where the magic happens when someone hits this endpoint.
 - **Fetching the `userPrompt`**: We're grabbing the prompt the user provided.
-- **Calling OpenAI's API**: We're making a request to enhance the user's prompt using GPT-4o.
+- **Calling AI/ML API's API**: We're making a request to enhance the user's prompt using GPT-4o.
 - **Handling Responses**: We check if the response is okay, parse the data, and extract the assistant's response.
 - **Error Handling**: Because nobody likes unhandled errors ruining the party.